 Click here to join our Zoom live for any of our services

-Join us for the Rite II Holy Eucharist Service with Reverend Dustin Berg, celebrant who will preach, at 9 a.m. at the Cathedral, or watch this service livestream via Zoom (instructions & link below) or on our Facebook page (to find us on Facebook type in @cathedralec).
+Join us for the Rite II Holy Eucharist Service with The Reverend Lenny Anderson, celebrant who will preach, at 9 a.m. at the Cathedral, or watch this service livestream via Zoom (instructions & link below) or on our Facebook page (to find us on Facebook type in @cathedralec).

 There is a link embedded in the middle of the invitation.
 To use this link, you have to download the free "Zoom" app to your smartphone, tablet, or computer.
 If you have that app on your device, all you have to do is click the link on the email and you will automatically connect.
 (Be sure to allow the app to access your camera and microphone, if requested.